billwear/maas-rad/historical-release-notes-835.md

 <h3 id="heading--bug-fixes">Bug fixes</h3>

-For all bug fixes in this release, please refer to all of these milestones.
+For all bug fixes in this release, please refer to all of these milestones (all external links):

 -   <https://launchpad.net/maas/+milestone/2.4.0alpha1>
 -   <https://launchpad.net/maas/+milestone/2.4.0alpha2>